 Caching

 Docker layers are cached to speed up the build process on a per-deployment basis.
 As of today, we don’t bill for build cache although this may change in the future.
-Each deployment is assigned a quota of 50GB in build cache - usage can be tracked under theResources
+Each deployment is assigned a quota of 50GB in build cache - usage can be tracked under theResources tab within the deployment.

 Environment Variables